Gov. Evers asks Trump administration to reconsider Hmong deportations

 He also wrote that Laos has a history of human rights violations (read the complete letter below).

-We reported earlier this week the White House was in talks with the Laos government about returning Hmong refugees.
+the White House was in talks with the Laos government about returning Hmong refugees.
 The order could affect 4,500 Hmong nationwide who do not have U.S. citizenship, have deportation orders or committed crimes.

 Sen. Ron Johnson says he's urging the president to treat Hmong communities fairly.